 Pantheon Rome

-Pantheon Rome - Information, Admission Prices, Opening Hours, and Tips
+Pantheon Rome – Info, Tickets, Opening Hours, and Travel Tips

-The Pantheon is located in the heart of old Rome and can be reached on foot or by bus.
-Unfortunately, there is no direct metro connection.
-It's just a few minutes' walk from the Trevi Fountain or Piazza Navona.
+Located in the heart of historic Rome, the Pantheon is easily reachable on foot or by bus.
+While there's no direct metro line, it’s just a short walk from other major landmarks like the Trevi Fountain or Piazza Navona.

-The Pantheon is open year-round except on January 1st and December 25th.
-The last entry is allowed 15 minutes before the monument closes.
+The Pantheon welcomes visitors all year round, except on January 1st and December 25th.
+The last admission is 15 minutes before closing time.

 Opening Hours | |